wolberlab/OpenMMDL/docs/modules/openmmdl_analysis/analysis/rmsd.rst

         :param np.ndarray DM: Distance matrix of trajectory.
         :returns: Number of the most representative frame.
         :rtype: int

+    .. py:method:: _calc_rmsd_2frames(ref, frame)

+        Calculates the RMSD between a reference and a target frame.

+        This method serves as a wrapper for the `calc_rmsd_2frames_jit` function, which dpes the actual RMSD calculation between two sets of coordinates.

+        :param np.ndarray ref: Numpy array representing the reference atom positions, shape (N, 3).
+        :param np.ndarray frame: Numpy array representing the atom positions of the target frame, shape (N, 3).
+        :returns: The RMSD value between the reference and target frame.
+        :rtype: float

 .. py:function:: calc_rmsd_2frames_jit(ref, frame)